JSS University Mysore 2025

 The chapter-wise weightage of NEET Biology is given for NEET syllabus 2026 completion strategy

-Preparing for NEET without proper strategy may seem difficult, but with a well-planned approach, any student can finish the syllabus within time.
-NEET toppers suggest that the syllabus completion becomes easier and effective if it’s divided into different phases.
+Preparing for NEET without a proper strategy may seem difficult, but with a well-planned approach, any student can finish the syllabus on time.
+NEET toppers suggest that syllabus completion becomes easier and effective if it’s divided into different phases.
 This process divides the preparation process into easily manageable steps, from completing the foundation syllabus to reaching the exam stage.
 To help aspirants, the 3-phase syllabus completion strategy is given below in detail.

-Phase | Timeline | Main Focus | Study Hours/Day | Main Tasks |
+| Phase | Timeline | Main Focus | Study Hours/Day | Main Tasks |

-Phase 1 | July – October | Core Syllabus Completion | 6–7 hrs (without coaching) 3–4 hrs (with school/coaching) |
+| Phase 1 | Dec – Jan | Core Syllabus Completion (Fast Track) | 6–7 hrs (without coaching) / 3–4 hrs (with school/coaching) | Finish remaining syllabus quickly using NCERT, focus on high-weightage chapters, practice diagrams, create short notes, set weekly targets |

-Phase | Timeline | Main Focus | Study Hours/Day | Main Tasks |
+| Phase | Timeline | Main Focus | Study Hours/Day | Main Tasks |

-Phase | Timeline | Main Focus | Study Hours/Day | Main Tasks |
+| Phase | Timeline | Main Focus | Study Hours/Day | Main Tasks |

-Phase 3 | March – NEET Exam Day | Mocks & Exam Strategy | 6–8 hrs (based on performance) |
+| Phase 3 | April – Exam Day (May) | Mocks & Exam Strategy | 6–8 hrs | 10–15 full-length mock tests, deep analysis of mistakes, quick NCERT revisions, focus on weak areas, no new topics, improve time management |

 Aspirants can remain consistent and stress-free throughout NEET preparation with a well-planned NEET 2026 timetable.
 Maintaining NEET exam 2026 syllabus time management with revision, MCQ practice, and rest is important.
 A fixed routine is the answer to how to complete NEET UG 2026 syllabus on time.
 A regular study schedule keeps things on track and develops preparedness for the exam.